DaveBruening/AzureIoT/README.md

 -	Adding the maximum pressure and the number of telemetries in the last debug session to the max-min report command<br/>
 -	Making the pressureRptDavieB command to display average pressure, temperature/pressure ratio, and the sum of the pressure telemetries<br/>

 P.S.
-Please excuse my silly comments.
+Please excuse my silly comments in the code.
 They're just a way to keep programming fun :smiley:.